2024 BottomLine

 For more information visit www.dwd.wisconsin.gov or www.doli.state.mn.us.

-Minnesota’s law requiring paid sick leave takes effect statewide on January 1, 2024.
+Minnesota’s law requiring paid sick leave took effect statewide on January 1, 2024.
 Refer to the Minnesota Department of Labor and Industry’s website (https://www.dli.mn.gov/sick-leave) for more information.

 Household Employee Requirements